When was the last time you bought a gift for someone – perhaps for a relative, a friend, or your kid?

 If I get five different answers, we have a problem.

-This post aims to give you fifteen questions you should ask your sales team in order to create better buyer personas for your business.
-The goal is to create a uniform customer profile that you can give to any member of your sales or marketing team right away.
+This post aims to give you fifteen questions you should ask your sales team to create better buyer personas for your business.
+The goal is to create a uniform customer profile that you can give to any member of your sales or marketing team immediately.

 You might say, "Well, I don't have a sales team."